 We have received several quotes for a program of enhanced street cleaning, but we are going to keep monitoring the overall cleanliness of the area before making any commitments.

-One project we approved at the start of the year which was suggested by Scarborough businesses was to procure PA equipment for businesses to hire free of charge, has unfortunately been placed on hold due to COVID-19.
-We have made this decision as we did not feel that now would be the most appropriate time to purchase an item of this value when it is most likely to be sat in storage unused.
+We approved the procurement of PA equipment for businesses to hire free of charge to support more events in the area.
+This was placed on hold due to COVID-19, as we did not feel that now would be the most appropriate time to purchase an item of this value when it is most likely to be sat in storage unused.